gnauhnoj/intro-cm-social-explorer/README.md

 - Once the report entry is saved to the database, the server serves the front end app.

 ##### Front End Display
 The app's front end is built in Angular and Bootstrap.
 Angular was chosen to flexibly display the data collected by utilizing Angular's data binding.
-On the front end, we collect the Instagram statistics for the top 10 artists, create a ranking for the artists based on their relative popularity, and calculate the discrepancy between their instagram ranking and their listening frequency ranking.
+On the front end, we collect the Instagram statistics for the top 10 artists (over the same 3 month period), create a ranking for the artists based on their relative popularity, and calculate the discrepancy between their instagram ranking and their listening frequency ranking.
+If no lastfm activity is found, the app serves a static demo dashboard.